Meet Will

 Will is sworn-in as a councilmember wearing a traditional Nigerian Agbada to honor his heritage and late father.

-In 2018, Will was elected as an at-large Montgomery County Councilmember.
+In 2018, Will was elected as an At-Large Montgomery County Councilmember.
 He represents over 1.1 million Marylanders, one-third of whom are immigrant families like his own.
 Will has fought to keep rents down, build more affordable housing, and create the county's first youth-employment program.
-He also introduced some of the county's first police reform legislation in two decades.
+In 2025, he was chosen by his peers to serve as Vice President of the Montgomery County Council.

 Prior to being elected, Jawando served as a civil rights attorney, advisor to U.S. Secretary of Education Arne Duncan, and Associate Director of Public Engagement in the Obama White House.